 Retinyl Palmitate: Found in makeup, soap, high-SPF sunscreen, shampoo, and moisturizer, this chemical has been shown to generate free radicals when exposed to sunlight—and thus it’s suspected that it contributes to cancer.
 Other sources claim the link between free radicals and retinyl palmitate is bogus.
 Skin Deep score: 5

 SAP (Super Absorbent Polymer): A gel made of molecules that can hold many more times their own weight in liquid.
 Commonly used in disposable diapers and sanitary napkins, SAP’s use in tampons was banned in the 80’s because it was linked with an increased risk of toxic shock syndrome.

-sodium lauryl sulfate (SLS): A highly controversial synthetic detergent (often cited as a carcinogen), found in everything from toothpaste to dish soap.
+Sodium Lauryl sulfate (SLS): A highly controversial synthetic detergent (often cited as a carcinogen), found in everything from toothpaste to dish soap.
 According to Seventh Generation, the anti-SLS campaign is an internet myth, and there is no evidence that SLS is a carcinogen.
 SLS can hide in products as “coconut-derived surfactants.”
+SLS is derived from palm oil, which is implicated in climate change due to the massive deforestation that is taking place in tropical regions in order to plant palm trees.
 Skin Deep score: 3; EWG score: D